skeeto/skeeto.github.com/_posts/2016-09-05-Inspecting-C-s-qsort-Through-Animation.markdown

 Sorted in **354 frames**.
 I ran it on both OpenBSD and FreeBSD with identical results, so, unsurprisingly, they share an implementation.
-It's quicksort, and what's neat about it is you can see it searching for a median for the pivot at the beginning.
+It's quicksort, and what's neat about it is at the beginning you can see it searching for a median for use as the pivot.
 This helps avoid the O(n^2) worst case.

 <img class="resetable" onclick="gifreset(this)" src="/img/qsort/bsd-qsort.gif" alt="" title="BSD qsort"/>

-BSD also includes a mergesort() with the same prototype.
+BSD also includes a mergesort() with the same prototype, except with an `int` return for reporting failures.
 This one sorted in **247 frames**.
 Like glibc before, there's some behind-the-scenes that isn't captured.
 But even more, notice how the markers disappear during the merge?
 It's running the comparator against copies, stored outside the original array.
 Sneaky!

 <img class="resetable" onclick="gifreset(this)" src="/img/qsort/bsd-mergesort.gif" alt="" title="BSD mergesort"/>